The Nittany Lion looks out from a

 Students learn about the topic from a fun demonstration, activity or discussion, and receive a properly labeled specimen related to the topic, so they gather a whole collection in their egg carton.
 There is also a sales table with child-friendly prices (plus a few higher) - please bring cash!
 Everyone goes through at their own pace and goes to the stations in the order they choose.
 Allow at least an hour and a half or two hours in total.

 Registration is limited so that we may be sure of having enough specimens for all of the students.
-The cost is $6.00 for each child.
+We charge $6.00 per child to cover our expenses.
 Parents come along for free, and help keep things under control, but don't get the specimens.

 www.cpi.edu - see our driving directions or CPI's Google Maps link.